David72Brown/Miscellaneous/README.md

 # Miscellaneous
- Demonstrates various coding techniques including if-else, loops, boolean logic, recursion.
+Demonstrates various C/C++ coding techniques including if-else, loops, boolean logic, recursion.
+Useful for novice programmers to go through by themselves or with a tutor.